 The Adventist Institution Wellness Health Expos conducted in 2006, 2007, and 2009 had two main purposes.
 First, the Expos joined all the institutions under the Chinese Union Mission of the Seventh-day Adventist Church in Hong Kong in “the process of convening, exchanging information, and establishing and maintaining strategic relationships” (Schiavo, 2007, p.
 199).
 Second, through conducting the Expos, the institutions shared the wellness concept and principles of the Adventist health lifestyle with the community of Hong Kong.

 The idea of organizing an Adventist Institution Wellness Health Expo came during a meeting when all the institutional heads met in early 2006 at the beginning of a new term in office.
-Tthe leaders reviewed the function of the union structure of the Seventh-day Adventist church and reflected upon their mission and ways to accomplish it.
-The recommendation to organize the Wellness Health Expo was approved by the various institutional committees before reaching the union committee for final approval. a budget was allocated by the union, with matching funds from the institutions. a steering committee with representatives from all institutions was appointed by the union committee to plan, implement, and evaluate the outcome of the Wellness Health Expo.
+The leaders reviewed the function of the union structure of the Seventh-day Adventist church and reflected upon their mission and ways to accomplish it.
+The recommendation to organize the Wellness Health Expo was approved by the various institutional committees before reaching the union committee for final approval.
+A budget was allocated by the union, with matching funds from the institutions.
+A steering committee with representatives from all institutions was appointed by the union committee to plan, implement, and evaluate the outcome of the Wellness Health Expo.
 The union played an important role in leading the collaboration of the institutions.
 The institutional leaders were encouraged to put the resources together and to fulfill the mission.
-In the Wellness health Expo programs, participating institutions tried to build all the booths and activities around the theme of the adventist health lifestyle.
+In the Wellness Health Expo programs, participating institutions tried to build all the booths and activities around the theme of the Adventist health lifestyle.
 All those creating displays, games, demonstrations, counseling, and performances were given instructions to make sure that the shared theme was followed.
 Awareness and promotion activities before, during, and after the Expo were well planned.
-Carefully selected newspapers, health magazines, public billboards, posters, and handbills to advertise the programs were effectively implemented. collaborative leadership among the leaders of the union institutions was clearly seen in the process and outcome of the Wellness Health Expo.
+Carefully selected newspapers, health magazines, public billboards, posters, and handbills to advertise the programs were effectively implemented.
+Collaborative leadership among the leaders of the union institutions was clearly seen in the process and outcome of the Wellness Health Expo.

 Conducting Health and Gospel Evangelism